 Additional perks the Discover it® Miles offers aim to help you monitor and improve your credit score.
 This includes the free FICO score they give you on your statement each month, as well as a “Freeze It” feature they offer that lets you stop your card from allowing new purchases.

 To summarize, the Discover it® Miles is a simple travel credit card that’s easy to use and understand.
 You’ll never have to worry about rotating categories or rewards limits with this card, and you can redeem your miles for nearly anything you want.
 This is a huge departure from many travel programs that have confusing rules on how you earn and redeem points.

 Discover it® Miles: Where It Comes Up Short

 While we love the simplicity of the Discover it® Miles, there are a ton of ways it lets cardholders down.
 For starters, it doesn’t offer a signup bonus like many comparable travel credit cards.
-Since you can sign up for a card like the Chase Sapphire Preferred® and earn 60,000 points worth $750 in travel after you spend $4,000 on your card within three months of account opening, this is a huge downer.
+Since you can sign up for a card like the Chase Sapphire Preferred® Card and earn 60,000 bonus points after you spend $4,000 on your card within three months of account opening, this is a huge downer.